 Our Student Terms and Conditions can be found by clicking the appropriate link below.
 Please refer to the year at which you entered or are entering the University.

 We recommend all students download and save a copy of the relevant Terms and Conditions for your year of entry.
 However, the documents will be available here for reference throughout your studies.

-These terms are for students entering in September 2019 and January 2020.
+These terms are for students entering from September 2019 onwards.